ajbevau/everycal/readme.txt

 This plugin requires PHP5 >= 5.2.0 that's over 2 years old now so upgrade if you haven't yet.

 The best way to install this plugin is through your WordPress Admin.
-Alternatively upload all of the plugins files to the '/wp-content/plugins/everycalplus1' directory.
+Alternatively upload the zip file to your plugins directory.

 Once the plugin has been installed/uploaded you need to Activate this plugin in the 'Plugins' Admin panel.